-In 2019 Connecticut enacted a strong ghost gun law,1 which:
+Connecticut has a relatively strong ghost gun law,1 which includes provisions:

-- Requires that individuals manufacturing guns that are not subject to federal serialization requirements acquire a serial number from the Department of Emergency Services and Public Protection and affix it to the firearm, and requires that such individuals pass a background check before being issued a serial number.
+- Requiring that individuals manufacturing guns that are not subject to federal serialization requirements acquire a serial number from the state Department of Emergency Services and Public Protection and affix it to the firearm, and requiring that such individuals pass a background check before being issued a serial number.

-- Prohibits the possession of unfinished frames or receivers by those prohibited from possessing firearms.
+- Prohibiting the possession of unfinished frames or receivers by people who are legally disqualified from possessing firearms.

-- Prohibits the manufacture of a plastic firearm that “after removal of grips, stocks, and magazines” is not detectable by standard metal detectors.
+- Prohibiting the manufacture of a plastic firearm that “after removal of grips, stocks, and magazines” is not detectable by standard metal detectors.

 - Conn.
 Pub.
 Act No. 19-6 (2019).